Infinidoge/universe/readme.md

 Summary of what the scripts do

 - `prep.bash /path/to/dev/disk`: Partitions and formats the given disk.
-- `install.bash /path/to/dev/disk`: Mounts the file systems, then runs all commands for an installation, including cloning the configuration into `/etc/nixos` and installing Doom Emacs to `.config/emacs`
+- `install.bash /path/to/dev/disk`: Mounts the file systems, then runs all commands for an installation, including cloning the configuration into `/etc/nixos`
 - `bare_install.bash`: Just runs `nixos-install`
 - `mount.bash /path/to/dev/disk`: Mounts the file systems as in `install.bash`.
 - `data_setup.bash /path/to/dev/disk`: Partitions the disk as a separate data storage; Used for Infini-SERVER.